deliasi/cse15l-lab-reports/LabReport3.md

       agencies about $375,000 each year.
 My assistant, Charity DERRICKS-MacBook-Air:media alenooshhambarchian$

-In this example, we see 5 lines displayed after the line in which out key word is matched.
+In this example, we see 5 lines displayed after the line in which our key word is matched.

 -B: